revelsi/reachy2_code_generation/README.md

 # Reachy Function Calling with Transparent Execution

+## ⚠️ Current Development Status

+**Note: This project is currently under active development and is not yet stable.**

+The LangGraph agent implementation is being developed to replace the previous agent architecture.
+Several issues are currently being addressed:

+- Tool discovery is not working correctly (0 tools loaded)
+- The agent is running in mock mode by default
+- Testing infrastructure is being set up to allow isolated testing

+Please see the [TODO.md](TODO.md) file for a detailed list of current issues and planned work.

 This repository contains a framework for transparent function calling with the Reachy 2 robot.
 It demonstrates how to create a system that:

 1. Shows the reasoning behind each function call